-It is important to measure the stoma and make sure the opening of the barrier fits where the skin meets the stoma (called the skin stoma junction).
-For the first three months after surgery, your stoma will continue to shrink in size as swelling goes down.
+It is important to measure the stoma and make sure the opening of the barrier fits where the skin meets the stoma.
+This is called the skin stoma junction.
+For the first three months after surgery, your stoma will continue to shrink in size as the swelling goes down.
 In the beginning, you will have to measure your stoma with each pouch change to make sure you have the right size opening.
-After that, you will be able to cut the pouch opening based on your stoma size or order pre-cut pouches.
+After that, you will be able to cut the pouch opening based on your stoma size, or order pre-cut pouches.

-- Cover the stoma opening.
-Place a piece of tissue or gauze pad over the stoma while you are measuring to catch any leakage. - Measure the stoma.
-Use your stoma measuring guide and find the size that fits close to the edge of the stoma where the skin and stoma meet.
+- 1. Cover the stoma opening.
+Place a piece of tissue or gauze pad over the stoma to catch any leakage. - Measure the stoma.
+Use your measuring guide and find the size that fits close to the skin stoma junction.
 If your stoma isn't round, your ostomy nurse or doctor can make you a custom template. - 3.
-Place the stoma measuring guide on the back of the pouch barrier and trace the correct size. - 4.
+Place the measuring guide on the back of the pouch barrier and trace the correct size. - 4.
 Use scissors to cut an opening in the skin barrier, closely following the traced shape.
 If you are using a one-piece system, place your finger into the small pre-cut opening and push away the pouch before you start to cut.
 Be careful not to cut through the front of the pouch.
 If you cut the pouch, do not tape it closed.
-It will leak and give off an odor. - 5.
-Center the new pouch opening over the stoma to make sure it fits along the stoma edge.
+It will leak and give off an odor. - Center the new pouch opening over the stoma to make sure it fits at the stoma junction.
 Re-cut and adjust the opening as needed.